What is the Fourier Transform of a Spatial Point Process?: Distributional Properties of Bilinear Spectral Estimators

 for

 \end{Lemma} \begin{proof} See Appendix~\ref{sec:Pf1}. \end{proof} This is not what we would expect as a large sample expectation of the spectrum, given our experience for time series and random fields in that the term $|B|^{-1}\lambda^2 T(B, \k)$ has been added.
-To get there, we need to understand the DFT $J_h(w)$ better.
+To get there, we need to understand the DFT $J_h(\freq)$ better.

-\begin{Proposition} Assume that $X$ is a stationary point process with intensity $\lambda$ and with spectrum $f(w)$, and that $h$ is a unit energy taper supported in the domain $B_\square$ itself only.
-Then the first moments of the direct spectral estimator $J_h(w)$ are given by:
+We note that in general $h(x) e^{-2\pi i\k\cdot x}$ is identically distributed but not independent for many choices of point processes $X$, making the choice of a Central Limit Theorem (CLT) a bit more complex.
+For a large class of processes one such CLT is given by \cite{biscio2019general}.
+If we compare the quantity in \eqref{taper1} with~\cite{biscio2019general}, then we see that $q\in {\mathbb{N}}$ and $p=1$, in their notation.
+We do not have to worry about $e^{-2\pi i\k\cdot x}$ being a function of several of the points, and this is why $q=1$.
+Citing~\cite{biscio2019general}, we can deduce from their Theorem 1 that as $|B|$ diverges $J_h(\k)$ is asymptotically Gaussian.
+We recover the second moments by direct calculations: \begin{Proposition} Assume that $X$ is a stationary point process with intensity $\lambda$ and with spectrum $f(\freq)$, and that $h$ is a unit energy taper supported in the domain $B_\square(\bm{l})$ itself only.
+Then the first moments of the direct spectral estimator $J_h(\freq)$ are given by:

-with $U(w,z)=\int h(x)h(z+x)e^{-2\pi i w\cdot (2x)}\;dx$. \end{Proposition} \begin{proof} See Appendix~\ref{DFTproppf} and notice the definition of ~\eqref{eqn:Hdef}. \end{proof} In the above Proposition the term $\rel\left\{\cdot\right\}$ denotes ``relation'', also known as the ``complimentary covariance'', see e.g.~\citep{miller1974complex}.
-These moments will have implications for the distributional properties of $I_h(w)=\left| J_h(w)\right|^2$.
-As we consider $\k=0$ then the variance and the relation are the same.
-For $w$ small if $J_h(w)$ is Gaussian but the mean is non-zero and the moments are different than from the moments of a zero-mean time series and likely to lead to a non-centred $\chi^2$ distribution.
+with $U(\freq,z)=\int h(x)h(z+x)e^{-2\pi i \freq\cdot (2x)}\;dx$. \end{Proposition} \begin{proof} See Appendix~\ref{DFTproppf} and notice the definition of~\eqref{eqn:Hdef}. \end{proof} { Why do we bother with determining the first two moments of the point pattern?
+The spectrum characterises any stationary/homogeneous process and so is a key summary to estimate~\cite{brillinger1974fourier}.
+Estimation will be linear in the periodogram, but once $J_h(\freq)$ is approximately Gaussian, the distribution of the periodogram is determined from these moments, using theory developed for quadratic forms in normal variates~\cite{johnson1970contii}.}

-As the DFT is the sufficient statistic (asymptotically) of a stationary process, in a sense, determining its first two moments are pivotal.
-Perhaps most important is~\eqref{EDFT} because of the non-central nature of the distribution.
-Understanding such distrubutions, e.g. the non-central $\chi^2$ of the square of a Rician distribution, is not uncommon in medical imaging~\citep{olhede2011nonparametric}.
-Inference is often not facilitated subsequently to making this observation--instead we shall propose to remove the mean, removing the non-centrality parameter.
+In the above Proposition the term $\rel\left\{\cdot\right\}$ denotes ``relation'', also known as the ``complimentary covariance'', see e.g.~\cite{miller1974complex}.
+With these moments, and the result of ~\cite{biscio2019general} we deduce the following corollary. \begin{Corollary} Assume $X$ satisfies the constraints of~\cite{biscio2019general}, then the DFT satisfies: